Spy Bugs: Definition, Classification and Types

 31. Materials and Techniques

 The sector of Hidden Audio Video and Data Collection Systems, aka Bugs, is partly inaccessible due to the secrecy operated by government agencies regarding the technologies, devices and systems at their disposal.
-The process for these technologies and systems for arriving on the open market often follows a standard path: to paraphrase Bruce Schneier on cyberattack systems: “What is now classified as top-secret in the military/government sector, tomorrow will be the thesis of a Ph.D., then it will arrive on the open market” .
+“What is now classified as top-secret in the military/government sector, tomorrow will be the thesis of a Ph.D., then it will arrive on the open market” .
 For this reason, it can be a useful exercise trying to imagine some of the technologies that will be used in the future for bugs on open market and that probably already are used for systems reserved to government agencies.
 An important aspect is the power systems needed to supply electricity to hidden devices.

 32. Piezoelectric Materials

-“Piezoelectricity is the property of some crystalline materials to polarize, generating a potential difference when they are subjected to mechanical deformation (direct piezoelectric effect) and at the same time to deform elastically when subjected to an electrical voltage (inverse piezoelectric effect or Lippmann effect).
-This piezoelectric effect occurs only along a certain direction and the deformations associated with it are of the order of the nanometer. ”
+““Piezoelectricity is the property of some crystalline materials to polarize, generating a potential difference when they are subjected to mechanical deformation (direct piezoelectric effect) and at the same time to deform elastically when subjected to an electrical voltage (inverse piezoelectric effect or Lippmann effect).
+This piezoelectric effect occurs only along a certain direction, and the deformations associated with it are on the order of the nanometer.”

 Piezoelectric materials are used in many devices for listening, for example in contact microphones, capable of converting wall vibrations into electrical signals and then into audible and recordable sounds.
-Among the most advanced applications that can be imagined, the possibility must be considered that objects placed in proximity of the target environments are covered with piezoelectric material – for example cables inside walls – therefore capable of transmitting in an occult way the ambient audio.
+Among the more advanced applications that can be imagined must be considered the possibility of objects placed near target environments being covered with piezoelectric material-for example, cables inside conduits in walls-that can then covertly transmit ambient audio.

 33. Photoelectric Materials